Think someone else may like this? Share the love!

 Dashi for Miso Ramen

-This is instant dashi, which like sand-colored tiny granueles.
+For the best miso ramen, you’ll want to use instant dashi, which like sand-colored tiny granules.
 Dashi is Japanese bonito fish stock.
 Don’t be intimidated if you’ve never used dashi – there’s absolutely NO fishy taste at all.
-In fact, if you like miso soup, you like dashi.
-All miso soup is made with a dashi base.
-There’s no shame in using instant dashi!
-It’s fast, easy and stores in pantry for up to a year.
+In fact, if you like miso soup, you like dashi, because all miso soup is made with a dashi broth.
+And there’s no shame in using instant dashi granules!
+It’s fast, easy and stores in the pantry for up to a year.

 Dashi for Miso Ramen Recipe